CarpeNecopinum/XPause/README.md

 When you start XPause, clicking a window with the right mouse button will _pause_ the process, clicking it with the left mouse button will _unpause_ it again.

+XPause may fail to grab the Cursor (when starting it with i3, for example) if that happens, try "$ xpause --sleep" as a workaround.